-New, revised or amended Accounting Standards and Interpretations adopted
+New or amended Accounting Standards and Interpretations adopted

-The company has adopted all of the new, revised or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period and applicable to the company.
+The company has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.

-Any new, revised or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
+Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.